feltcoop/eslint-config/README.md

 This ESLint config is designed to complement TypeScript and Prettier, so all redundant rules are disabled.

-Additionally, to distinguish linting problems from type errors while editing, all of the rules are set to warn, not error, and users are expected run `eslint --max-warnings 0` to treat them as errors when desired.
+To distinguish linting problems from type errors while editing, all of the rules are set to warn, not error, and users are expected run `eslint --max-warnings 0` to treat them as errors when desired.
-There may be a better way to do this, but it works well to get yellow squigglies in text editors for linting problems while reserving red squigglies for type errors.
+There may be a better way to do this, but it works well to get yellow squigglies in text editors for linting problems while reserving red for type errors.

 Got questions or proposed changes?
 Open issues!